Medium: Fibre Arts

 Member since: 2020

 Diane’s felt vessels embrace love of texture and simplicity of design.
 Using natural fibers she creates surfaces composed of subtle colours, textural elements, and organic feel.
 The “fulling” process starts with knitting a defined shape.
-Next, she agitates it by hand in very hot water, using her Grandma's old glass washboard and a lot of elbow grease.
-Then into an ice-cold bath, then back into the hot bath.
-Back and forth, again and again.
-Over time, as only pure wool will do, it shrinks and matts into felt.
+Next, she agitates it by hand in very hot water, and, over time, as only pure wool will do, it shrinks and matts into felt.
 Once the piece is the desired size, she hand-shapes it over a form to dry.
 At this point the piece may be complete, or it may beg for some adornment.
 Each vessel is one-of-a-kind, surprisingly useful on a nightstand for eyeglasses or by the door for keys, but also a stunning art piece when alone and empty.

 “Framed” is a collection of whimsical subjects and studies in colour, all created by hand with knitting needles.
 Fibers include Japanese cotton, fiqué, sisal, hemp, raw silk and mohair-wrapped silk.
 What they all have in common is texture, shape and flow.
 Each work is one of a kind, framed and ready to be hung.